-Our Directors are very knowledgable and have extensive recruiting experience in the indoor and beach volleyball communities, and communicate with college coaches all over the Northwest, as well as nationally.
-DaKine offers a recruiting handbook as a tool to help you navigate the recruiting process.
-Parents and players may contact Club Director for more information.
+Our Directors are very knowledgable and have extensive recruiting experience in the indoor and beach volleyball communities, and communicate with college coaches on a local and a national level.
+DaKine offers a recruiting information and will help guide your player and family through the recruiting process.

 It is expected that each player, parent, and coach will always conduct themselves in a manner that brings credit to and respect for themselves, their families, coaches, teammates and to DaKine.